 - Behind-the-scenes “factory” tour highly recommended

-- €7 for a standard adult ticket or free with the Vienna Pass
+- €7 for a standard adult ticket or free one-time entry with the Vienna Pass

 Porcelain in Vienna